 Part 1.
 Solution to Upload Apple Music Playlist to Spotify

-When it comes to migrating Apple Music, there are many online playlist converters which boast they can do that easily.
-But the general way they work is just to create an Apple Music playlist document and then import it to Spotify, no actual audio files are downloaded.
-You may encounter the problem that some Apple music playlists don't work or you may lose them completely if some exceptions happened.
+When it comes to migrating Apple Music, there are many online playlist converters seem can do that.
+But the general way they work is transfer the file names, not actual audio files.
+Sometimes the Apple music playlists doesn't work if exceptions happened.
 Obviously this is not a perfect solution.

-DRmare DRM Audio Converter for Windows/Mac is specially designed for liberating DRM audio files including M4P files, iTunes podcasts, Audible audiobooks and so on.
+DRmare DRM Audio Converter for Windows/Mac is specially designed for liberating DRM audio files.
+They include M4P files, iTunes podcasts, Audible audiobooks and so on.
 After removing the protection, you can transfer them anywhere.
 It stands out for its unmatched features.